kaveriraj07/whatsapp/README.md

 # whatsapp
-This repository is to develop the chat
+This repository is to develop the chat applicatiob